dmitriidavs/TrekB/assets_tracker_bot/README.md

 # Assets tracker bot

----

-A Telegram bot powered by modern data engineering and infrastructure solutions designed to allow to easily keep track of your assets' performance.
+A Telegram bot powered by modern data engineering and infrastructure solutions designed to allow easy tracking of your preferred assets' performance

 [Key Features](#key-features) •
 [Architecture Overview](#architecture-overview) •